Moving Beyond Herpes Stigma: A Cultural Shift

 A simple script:

-The tone matters more than perfect wording: if you deliver it like a death sentence, it will feel like one.
+The tone matters more than perfect wording.
+If you deliver it like a catastrophe, it will feel like one.
+If you deliver it like health information with a plan, it usually lands that way.

-- Don't treat STI status as a moral scorecard
+- Do not treat STI status as a moral scorecard

 Check Your Risk